Cocktail (1988 film)

-Cocktail is a 1988 American romantic comedy-drama film directed by Roger Donaldson from a screenplay by Heywood Gould, based on Gould's book of the same name.
-The film tells the story of a young New York City business student, Brian Flanagan, who takes up bartending in order to make ends meet.
-The film stars Tom Cruise, Bryan Brown, and Elisabeth Shue.
+Cocktail is a 1988 American romantic comedy drama film directed by Roger Donaldson from a screenplay by Heywood Gould, and based on Gould's book of the same name.
+It stars Tom Cruise, Bryan Brown and Elisabeth Shue.
+It tells the story of a business student, who takes up bartending in order to make ends meet.

 Released on July 29, 1988, by Buena Vista Pictures (under its adult film label Touchstone Pictures), Cocktail features an original music score composed by J. Peter Robinson.
-Despite earning overwhelmingly negative reviews from critics, and winning the Golden Raspberry Award for Worst Picture, the film was a huge box office success, grossing more than $170 million worldwide against a budget of $20 million.
+Despite earning overwhelmingly negative reviews from critics, and winning the Golden Raspberry Award for Worst Picture, the film was a huge box office success, grossing more than $170 million worldwide against a budget of $20 million, becoming the eighth highest-grossing film of 1988.